qidi-xu/Coated-LLM/README.md

 ## Ablation Study
 ![ablation_study_final](https://github.com/user-attachments/assets/31c0bd82-c580-41aa-87ec-918ad9565e54)

-• **Dynamic Few-shot**: We select the most similar question in the learning examples from Warm-up phase and its associated reasoning, and leverage them for inductive reasoning in the inference phase.
-We derive textual embedding of the question of interest and embedding of the questions in the learning examples using OpenAI’s text-embedding-ada-002.
-We then calculate cosine similarity to identify the top five similar questions with the highest similarity along with its correctly generated hypothesis.
-We append similar learning examples to the prompt for Researcher LLM.
+• **Dynamic Few-shot**: We select the top five similar questions (based on cosine distance) from learning examples and corresponding reasonings.

 • **Knowledge**: We particularly focus on the pathway information (from CTDbase) that the therapeutic agents target as the external biomedical knowledge (RAG).

-• **Self-consistency**: We generate the response multiple times and aggregate them by obtaining consensus prediction via majority vote and selecting the most detailed (thus longest) chain of thought if its paired answer is the same as the majority.
+• **Self-consistency**: We generate the response multiple times and aggregate them by obtaining consensus prediction via majority vote and selecting the most detailed (longest) chain of thought if its paired answer is the same as the majority.

 • **Reviewer and Moderator**: We encourage Reviewer LLM to have multiple perspectives and discuss different branches of thoughts via tree of-thoughts reasoning.
 Once Reviewer LLM finish the discussion and provide feedback, the Moderator LLM aggregates the reviewer’s feedback and researcher’s response to obtain the final decision.